 Online fundraising is here to stay.
-It is the fastest growing area of fundraising and is joining direct mail fundraising in a multichannel world.
+It is the fastest-growing area of fundraising and is catching up to direct mail fundraising in an increasingly multichannel world.

 Is your program up to the demands of the market?
 Or is it just limping along or in need of a serious update?
-This is a fast-moving target and keeping up and modifying your approach is fundamental.
+Online fundraising is a fast-moving target, and keeping up and modifying your approach is fundamental.

 Here are 11 tips to get you into the game.

 Just as with other types of fundraising, online solicitations must be registered with the appropriate officials.
 Check with your state attorney’s office or secretary of state office to find out the requirements in your state.
 Also, if you do online fundraising in states other than your own, you may need to register there as well.

 It is not enough to just put a “donate now” button on your website and wait for the money to roll in.
 Promote your online capacity in your newsletters and include your website address on all of your collateral materials.

 Explore All Your Options

 Expand your thinking about online fundraising to include social networking sites, now popular with all age groups, from millennials to Baby Boomers.

 How will you process credit card donations?
 Do you want to set up your own system?
 Or do you want to engage a company that provides that service for you?
 Would you like to be able to offer recurring donations to your supporters?

 Don't spam, and don't look like a spammer.
 Don't overwhelm your donors with too much email, and don't use email to the exclusion of other methods of fundraising.